botpress/solutions/custom solutions/Build Custom Modules Using Module Builder/README.md

 9. Go back up to the list of Stable modules, and activate it by clicking the toggle next to the module's name.![](4.png)
 10. Start editing a chatbot.
 Changes made in your custom module will be injected automatically in the Botpress Studio.

+## TIPS

+- In a local instance, if you are using BPFS=disk (default configuration), you can easily update the previously uploaded module by changing the .tgz file at /data/modules